Cold Starts in Google Cloud Functions

 The following chart estimates the probability of an instance to be recycled after the given period of inactivity:

-The instance can die after several minutes or stay alive for several hours.
+There are chances that an instance dies after several minutes or stay alive for several hours.
 Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.

 How Slow Are Cold Starts?